 Rankings And Traffic

-This refers to the position of your website in search engine results pages (SERPs).
+Ranking refers to the position of your website in search engine results pages (SERPs).
 It might be helpful to track key rankings for your target keywords and key pages on your website.

 Traffic refers to the number of people visiting your site.
-You can track this by looking at your website’s traffic analytics, such as Google Analytics, Google search console, or SimilarWeb.
+You can track this by looking at your website’s traffic analytics, such as Google Analytics, Google Search Console, or SimilarWeb.

 Backlinks